Melindrea/smaty.se-content/pages/index.md

 pageTitle: "So, what's this about?"
 layout: index
 hasTwitter: true
+tweetables:
+    - "You like my writing?
+Sign up for my monthly newsletter!"
+    - "Not everything is as it seems.
+Magic exists in the shadows …"
+    - "Norns weave destiny; I weave stories.
+Mystic threads from then to now"
 excerpt: "Småty is a term for supernatural critters, and if you're interested in magical realism or Scandinavial folklore, this is a good place to start."
 ---